Alan H. Shaw

-Alan Howard Shaw is the chief executive officer and president of Norfolk Southern, a Class I railroad operating freight trains in the United States.
-He has held the CEO position since May 1, 2022.
+Alan Howard Shaw is an American business executive who was the president and chief executive officer of Norfolk Southern, a Class I railroad operating freight trains in the United States.
+He held the CEO position from May 1, 2022 until September 2024.

 Early life

-Shaw attended Virginia Tech and received a Bachelor of Science in 1989 and a Master of Business Administration there in 1992.
-At Harvard Business School he completed the General Management Program in 2012.
+Shaw attended Virginia Tech and received a Bachelor of Science in Aerospace Engineering in 1989 and a Master of Business Administration there in 1992.
+At Harvard Business School, he completed the General Management Program in 2012.
+He is a chartered financial analyst.

 Career

-Prior to becoming president of Norfolk Southern in 2021 and CEO in 2022, Shaw was vice president of marketing at the company for six years.
+Shaw worked at Norfolk Southern in various positions from 1994 until 2024.
+Prior to becoming president of Norfolk Southern in 2021 and CEO in 2022, Shaw was executive vice president and chief marketing officer at the company for six years.
 He had previously been vice president of intermodal operations at the company.
 His first vice president position at Norfolk Southern was vice president of chemicals, beginning in 2009.
 He also sits on the board of Virginia Wesleyan University.
 He sits on the boards of other educational institutions as well.

+When Shaw became CEO in 2022, he had 27 years of experience at Norfolk Southern in marketing, operations, and finance.

+Termination

+In September 2024, the Norfolk Southern board of directors hired an independent law firm to investigate claims that Shaw had contravened the railroad’s ethics policies in an undisclosed inappropriate (but consensual) relationship with Norfolk Southern's chief legal officer, Nabanita Chaterjee Nag.
+Shortly after the initial reports, the Wall Street Journal, Reuters and other media reported that Shaw would resign his position as CEO due to the investigation.
+On September 11, 2024, Norfolk Southern's board issued a statement that a unanimous decision was reached to terminate Shaw and Nag's employment immediately.
+The company's CFO, Mark George, was named president and CEO, replacing Shaw.